-When you order fibre, your Local Fibre Company sends a consent letter to the other people sharing the driveway.
+When you order fibre, your Local Fibre Company will evaluate if you need consent at your ‘agree the plan’ meeting, and if consent is required they will send a consent letter to the other people sharing the driveway.
 There are two exceptions to this:

 If you live in the Napier, Hasting, Taupo, or Rotorua areas, UnisonFibre is likely your Fibre Provider.
 They'll talk to you directly, and to your neighbours, and help you get this all sorted.

 The second exception is that if you live in the urban areas of Hamilton, Tauranga, Whanganui, New Plymouth, Tokoroa, Hawera, Cambridge or Te Awamutu, you'll need to organise consent yourself.
 We give you some help below, and you can download a consent form from Ultrafast Fibre Limited's (UFF) website.